Cash or Card in Thailand? Your Complete 2026 Guide

 Cash or Card in Thailand

-Before Covid-19, cash was king.
-We’d all walk around with wads of it in our wallets and pay for most things this way.
-During the pandemic, when the internet went wild, stating you could catch the virus from notes and coins, everyone in Thailand, from luxury hotels to local street vendors, went cashless.
+Before 2020, cash was king.
+We all walked around with wads of it in our wallets and paid for most things this way.
+During the pandemic, when everyone panicked about catching the virus from notes and coins, Thailand went cashless almost overnight.
+Luxury hotels, department stores, and even street vendors started accepting card or online payments only.

 When I Use Cash

-I always keep some notes and coins with me.
-While locals can pay using digital methods this is not an option for short term visitors.
+I always keep notes and coins with me.
+While locals can pay using digital methods like PromptPay, that’s not a realistic option for short-term visitors.

-• Cash is also your best option for the Express boats on the Chao Phraya River and the Saen Saep Canal where your fare is under 20 baht.
+• Express boats on the Chao Phraya River and the Saen Saep Canal, where fares run under 20 baht.

 Most of these forms of payment are only open to people with Thai bank accounts.

-Opening a local bank account is not impossible, but it’s become extremely difficult unless you have a work permit or other official Thai documents.
-See below for more details.
+Opening a local bank account is not impossible, but it’s become extremely difficult unless you have a retirement visa, education visa or work permit.
+Even long-term tourists on extended visas often struggle with this, so don’t count on it as a solution for payment options.

 You can use foreign debit and credit cards here in Thailand, provided they have a chip.
 Almost all cards do these days but if you are not sure about your card talk to your bank before you depart and fully understand what cards of theirs are best to use abroad.

-Your regular local bank debit card won’t work in Thailand unless it’s one with a Mastercard or Visa symbol on it.
-You will also need to set up a four-digit PIN code.
-This is standard in most countries, but some regions use five—or six-digit PINs, so we thought we should mention it.
+Your regular local bank debit card won’t work in Thailand unless it has a Mastercard or Visa symbol on it.
+You’ll also need a four-digit PIN code.
+This is standard in most countries, but some regions use five or six-digit PINs, so it’s worth checking.

 Your card needs to have a chip – the paywave symbol is also common

-Some banks offer fee-free debit cards, which include free foreign transactions and no change in your bank ATM withdrawals.
-I’ve never had a problem using my debit card anywhere that accepts cards; however, some smaller stores will only accept credit cards and not debit cards, even if the card says Visa or Mastercard.
+Some banks offer fee-free debit cards with free foreign transactions and no charges for ATM withdrawals.
+I’ve never had a problem using my debit card anywhere that accepts cards.
+However, some smaller stores will only accept credit cards—not debit cards—even if your debit card is Visa or Mastercard branded.
+It’s rare, but it happens.

 Credit cards are a very popular form of payment in shopping malls, hotels and larger cafes and restaurants, especially in Bangkok and other main cities.
-Many shops in Thailand require a minimum purchase (often starting at 500 baht A$20).
+Many shops in Thailand require a minimum purchase, often starting at 500 baht (around $15 USD or $22 AUD).

 Credit cards tend to have the highest fees and interest rates.
 Be sure to check with your bank before you depart to find out what the fees are on your cards and when they apply.